openziti/ziti-doc/docusaurus/docs/quickstarts/zac/installation.md

 and use Windows Subsystem for Linux (WSL).
 Other operating systems it's recommended you use `bash` unless you are able to translate to your shell accordingly.

-You will need `node` and `npm` executables.
-You may need a newer version of Node than your OS package manager provides.
-Ubuntu Jammy currently provides Node v12 which is too old.
-If the app complains about `await` then a newer version is needed.
-In that case, you could use [Node Version Manager](https://github.com/nvm-sh/nvm#readme) (`nvm`) instead of `apt` to install `node` and `npm`.
+You will need `node` and `npm` executables from Node.js v16+.
+Ubuntu Jammy currently provides v12.

 :::note
 When running Ziti Administration Console, you should also prefer using https over http.
 In order to do this you will need